“FREE, WHITE AND OVER TWENTY-ONE”*

 11.4 – DETERMINING HIS AGE - VIA OTHER FACTORS:

 OLD PHOTOGRAPHS: Old Black & White photographs can be deceptive but from the few pictures that we have of him (his mug shot, and a couple of newspaper photographs), he appears to be somewhere between 18 to 22 years of age.

-HUMAN BIOLOGICAL FACTORS: Come what may, it takes nine months for a women to bare a child, thus if Prudence (Victor’s older sister) was born on Jan 1, 1911 (and there is a good chance that this date is not correct).
-Then the soonest that Victor could have been born would have been on September of 1911.
-Which fixes Victor’s top age at no more than 22 at the time.
+HUMAN BIOLOGICAL FACTORS: Come what may, it takes nine months for a woman to bear a child, thus if Prudence (Victor’s older sister) was born on Jan 1, 1911 (and there is a good chance that this date is not correct), then the soonest that Victor could have been born would have been on September of 1911 -which fixes Victor’s top age at no more than 22 at the time.

 MUSEUM OPINION: We believe that Victor was only 20 years of age on Oct.
 17, 1933.
 We based this opinion on two factors.

 - The census records - if the 1930 census was actually taken on April of 1930 (which we feel that it was) and assuming that Victor's birth date was somewhere between April and Oct, then that would make him 20 years of age at the time.
 Likewise, if the 1920 census was taken after April (and after Victor’s birth date), then that would also make him 20 years of age at the time.Thus Victor (in all probability) was 20 years of age, however, we don’t know this for a fact (he still could have been 19 for all we know) and we still don’t know his exact birth date.